 Student Schedule Breaks Lunch

-8 or 7 1/2 hr/day 10 min. in the morning & 10 min in the afternoon
+8 or 7 1/2 hr/day 10 min. in the morning & 10 min in the afternoon 30 min.

 6 hr/day 10 min. in the morning & 10 min in afternoon n/a

 5 hr/day 10 min at mid-point of schedule n/a

 4 hr/day 10 min at mid-point of schedule n/a

 - 12. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
 Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
 Students who leave school premises for less than 10 minutes must sign the sign-out sheet. - c.
 Day students must clock out on the time clock for lunch for 30 minutes every day.
 Students will not receive credit for the hour if they fail to clock in/out for lunch. - 13.
 Students may not clock in or out for another student. - 14.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month. - 15.
+All makeup time and missed punch forms must be submitted to the Future Professional Advisor within 14 days of the makeup time or missed punch.
+Forms submitted after this deadline will not count toward credited hours.